-Finally, they're here.
+They're here!
 The Jackal's first collection of products that are destined to make your life better.
-Produced in limited numbers, get them before they're all gone
+Produced in limited numbers, get 'em before they're gone

 Our first collection of style essentials is here, designed exclusively for The Jackal in collaboration with a selection of brands who value craft just as much as cool factor.
 From shades to sneakers, these limited-run items have all been designed to instantly enhance your daily routine.

 Get ‘em before they’re gone.

 Kirk Originals proudly makes its sunglasses here in England and champions craftsmanship, exemplified by the fact that all of the frames are carved, polished and assembled by hand.
 Taking inspiration from stylish figures of the past century, the styles are bold, timeless and fearless.

 Our Style Editor, Benedict Browne, says: ‘You can now channel your inner Jack Nicholson with these wear-anytime sunglasses, inspired by a photo of the actor stumbling out of Tramp in the early Nineties.’

 Ettinger is a family-owned, Royal Warrant-holding leather goods business that was founded in 1934.
 From holdalls to wallets to pill cases, everything is made in its workshop in Walsall and built to last due to the quality of leathers and stitching techniques used.
 Despite being a heritage brand, Ettinger has managed to effortlessly move with the times, and its range still appeals to the 21st-century man, whether royal or not. £275

 Our Style Editor, Benedict Browne, says: ‘Your watches deserve a befitting receptacle to carry them in.
 This double watch roll is travel-friendly, with a sturdy and waxy olive calf leather exterior and sleek stone suede lining with securing snap buttons.’